nikolajszarins/3004-project/README.md

 ## Organization of Submission:
 Project code and design documentation is in the folder `RadotechSim`.
 Kindly refer to the UML Class diagram in the design document to understand code structure.

-Design documentation is located in `RadotechSim/design_documentation`, this is where you will find the textual and graphical solution to the project that includes the following:
+Design documentation is located in `design_documentation`, this is where you will find the textual and graphical solution to the project that includes the following:

 - Use Cases
 - Use Cases diagram
 - UML Class diagram
+- Explanation of program design
 - UML Sequence diagrams
 - UML State Machine diagrams
 - Requirements Traceability Matrix